-Figure 2-71 Waveforms Combining Interface
+Figure 2-68 Waveforms Combining Interface

-Table 2-39 Menu Explanations of Wave Combine
+Table 2-38 Menu Explanations of Wave Combine

-Function Menu Settings Explanation

 CH1 Switch CH1 Output the waveform of CH1.

 CH1+CH2 Output the waveform of CH1+CH2.

 CH2 Switch CH2 Output the waveform of CH2.

 CH1+CH2 Output the waveform of CH1+CH2.

 Return Save the current operation and exit the current interface.

+- 1. The square waveform function of the SDG1000X can only serve as an independent channel.
+Combining with a Square waveform is not possible. - 2.
 When the waveforms combining function is enabled, the load of two channels will be set to the same automatically, default using the load value of the currently operated channel.